 Why This Is Important

-With an increased focus on technology due to remote learning, students and teachers have become more aware about safe and ethical use of information.
+With an increased focus on technology due to remote learning, students and teachers have become more aware of information’s safe and ethical use.
 Our lives have become intertwined with their technology.
-It is so important that we reinforce these skills throughout their educational experience.
+It is so essential that we reinforce these skills throughout their educational experience.

-As we teach about digital ethics through a digital literacy program, students can see the importance and relevance to their personal lives.
+As we teach digital ethics through a digital literacy program, students can see the importance and relevance to their personal lives.
 Thankfully, digital literacy is no longer a topic discussed solely in a library setting.
-We all have a role in helping our students become good digital citizens.
+Instead, we all have a role in helping our students become good digital citizens.